 Most startups were born digital, but how do mature and well-established companies apply digital transformation to their strategies and maintain their competitive advantage in the market?

 As it happens, most startups were born digital, which gives them a considerable advantage over some more mature companies who haven’t got their foot in the door when it comes to digital.
-Therefore it is really interesting to explore how the giant well-established companies are applying the digital transformation tools to their strategies to keep their competitiveness in the market.
+Therefore it is interesting to explore how the giant well-established companies are applying the digital transformation tools to their strategies.
+A way to keep their competitiveness in the market.
 Discover how Volkswagen, Starbucks, IKEA, Lego and Domino’s Pizza did it.

 Digital Transformation Success Cases: Real World Examples

 Thriving in the digital age is closely related to innovation and digital transformation strategies.
 While many companies are still struggling with how to channel their digital ambition, there are others whose strategies stand out and who thanks to embracing new technologies have strengthened their empire.
 In this post, we are going to take a look at the success cases from different industries.

 German automaker Volkswagen (VW) will invest $4 billion by 2025 to reinforce its digital ecosystem.
 The massive investment won’t just enable Volkswagen to appeal to consumers as the auto industry undergoes a digital transformation, it will also help the firm take on competitors who are launching comparable strategies.